Ellisonjaked/prework-study-guide/README.md

 - What problem does it solve?

-It solves
+It helps me practice the basic codes that we will be learning and provide a reference to the building blocks that allow me to code.
 - What did you learn?
-I learned small amounts about HTML, JavaScript, Git, and
+I learned small amounts about HTML, JavaScript, Git, and CSS that sets the foundation for my future learning
 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.